Jamie Shaw, B.S.

 Adjunct Lecturer (Miner Institute)

 Katie grew up in the Finger Lakes region of New York.
-She has a Bachelor of Science degree in Animal Science with Honors in Undergraduate Research from the University of Vermont.
-She received a graduate fellowship from Miner Institute and received her Master’s of Science degree in Animal Science from the University of Vermont.
+She has a Bachelor of Science in Animal Science with Honors in Undergraduate Research from the University of Vermont.
+She received a graduate fellowship from Miner Institute and received her Master of Science in Animal Science from the University of Vermont.
 She investigated techniques for in-vitro maturation and fertilization of bovine oocytes.
 She has been working at Miner Institute since 1987, first as Equine Program Coordinator, and was named Director of Research in 1993.
 The research program at Miner Institute focuses mainly on agronomy, ruminant nutrition and nutrient cycling.
 Katie’s main area of interest is reproductive physiology; she has been involved in work with dairy cattle and improving systems for the storage of stallion semen.
 Katie lives with her family on a bicentennial dairy farm in Georgia, Vermont.

 Areas of Expertise and/or Research